 Tax File Number (TFN)

-A Tax File Number (TFN) is also required.
-If you are operating as a sole trader, then you can use your own TFN.
-For all other business types, you will need to get a separate TFN for your business which will come into use when dealing with taxes and investments.
+A Tax File Number (TFN) is required for business operations.
+If you’re a sole trader, you may use your personal TFN.
+For other business structures, a separate TFN for the business is necessary when handling tax matters and investments.

 Goods and Services Tax (GST)